Shannon Cooke: Club career

 Cooke made her Arsenal debut in the FA Women's Super League in the penultimate match of the 2017–18 season.
 She came on in the 87th minute, replacing goalscorer Beth Mead in a 2–0 win over Sunderland.

+On 31 January 2023, Cooke joined West Ham United on a long-term contract.

+In January 2025, Cooke joined Women's Championship leaders Birmingham City on loan for the remainder of the season.
+Cooke earned the club's goal of the season award, the Women's Championship goal of the month (February), the Women's Championship defender of the month (February), and was nominated for the Women's Championship goal of the season.
+On 5 July 2025, it was announced that Cooke had signed permanently with Birmingham.